 Unless the fuel pathway holder satisfies the 95486.1(g) deficit obligation or the exemption to that deficit obligation requirement specified in 95488.10(a)(7)(C) applies, the fuel pathway holder of a pathway with 24 months of operational data is out of compliance per section 95488.4(a) and subject to investigation by the Executive Officer and possible enforcement action.

 Credit True Up after Annual Verification.
-Beginning with the 2025 annual Fuel Pathway Report data reporting year, the Executive Officer may perform credit true up for a fuel pathway, including a temporary pathway used by an entity that subsequently receives fuel pathway certification for the associated production facility, that has a lower verified operational CI upon receiving a positive or qualified positive verification statement for the associated annual fuel pathway report and quarterly fuel transactions reports, notwithstanding the prohibition on retroactive credit generation in section 95486(a)(2).
-To implement this true up, the Executive Officer will calculate an equivalent number of credits representing the difference between the reported CI and the verified operational CI from annual Fuel Pathway Reports for each fuel pathway code reported with non-liquid transaction types and with the following liquid fuel transaction types “Production in California,” “Production for Import,” and “Import” during a compliance year, and place those credits in the account of each appropriate fuel reporting entity after August 31 for the prior compliance year.
+Beginning with the 2025 Annual Fuel Pathway Report data reporting year, the Executive Officer shall perform a credit true up for a fuel pathway, including a temporary pathway used by an entity that subsequently receives fuel pathway certification for the associated production facility, that has a lower verified operational CI, upon receiving a positive or qualified positive verification statement for the associated Annual Fuel Pathway Report and quarterly fuel transactions reports, than the previously certified CI, including any margin of safety, that was used for credit generation during the compliance year, notwithstanding the prohibition on retroactive credit generation in section 95486(a)(2).
+To implement this true up, the Executive Officer will calculate an equivalent number of credits representing the difference between the reported CI and the verified operational CI from Annual Fuel Pathway Reports for each fuel pathway code reported with non-liquid transaction types and with the following liquid fuel transaction types “Production in California,” “Production for Import,” and “Import” during a compliance year, and place those credits in the account of each appropriate fuel reporting entity after August 31 for the prior compliance year.
 Only reporting quarters for which complete operational data are reported in the applicable AFPR are eligible for credit true up of a temporary fuel pathway.

 The credits will be calculated according to the following equation: